-As exoplanet researchers around the world seek to detect the ~10 cm/s radial velocity (RV) signatures of Earth-mass planets, the tools of the trade are being forced to evolve.
+As exoplanet researchers around the world seek to detect minute radial velocity (RV) signatures (Earth imposes a 9 cm/s wobble on the Sun's motion!), the tools of the trade have had to evolve.
 Laser frequency combs (LFCs) are among the state-of-the-art calibration devices involved in advancing this technically-challenging field and hence the most sophisticated current and planned PRV instruments all include LFCs.
 While SALT and its HRS will never be at the tip of the PRV spear, we do intend to identify and occupy an appropriate niche within the exoplanet business.
-To this end, we have a project underway to develop a bespoke LFC for the Red (555-890 nm) channel of the HRS, along with the requisite PRV data pipeline, to enable the HRS to reach the 1-2 m/s level.
+To this end, we have a project underway to develop a bespoke LFC for the Red (550-890 nm) channel of the HRS, along with the requisite PRV data pipeline, to enable the HRS to reach the 1-2 m/s level.